greatexpectationslabs/workshops/get_started_with_gx_cloud/workshop.md

 GX Cloud has suggested a few Expectations to create in the information box at the top of the modal.

-> **Create your first Expectation**y default, GX Cloud automatically generates Expectations to detect schema and volume issues.
+> **Create your first Expectation**By default, GX Cloud automatically generates Expectations to detect schema and volume issues.
 You can de-select recommendations you’d like to opt out of.
 > 1. Type `minimum` into the search box to filter Expectation names.
 > 1. Click the **Column minimum to be between** option.
 > 1. Create an Expectation that verifies that the minimum range of the `fare_amount` column is between 0 and 250